Architecture#

 Turing Pi nodes — compute modules (RK1, CM4) installed in a Turing Pi v2.5 board.
 The BMC provides remote management (flashing, power control) via SSH and the

-tpiCLI.Extra nodes — any standalone Linux server (Intel NUC, Raspberry Pi, VM, etc.) with Ubuntu 24.04 and SSH access.
+tpiCLI.Extra nodes — any standalone Linux server (Intel NUC, Raspberry Pi, VM, etc.) with a modern Linux distribution and SSH access.

 Both types join the same K3s cluster as either the control plane or workers.